 4.0 Orientation and Summer Programs

-All first-year students at Carolina must attend one of 14 scheduled orientation sessions during the months of June and July with the last session the week before the fall semester begins in August.
-Students register for Orientation after notification of their admission to UNC in January or March.
+New Student & Family Programs (NSFP) All first-year students at Carolina must attend one of 20 scheduled orientation sessions during the months of June and July with the last two sessions held the week before the fall semester begins in August.
+Students register for Orientation after notification of their admission to UNC.
 Registration begins online in late March and remains open through May.
-Orientation is organized by the New Student and Carolina Parent Programs (NSCPP) within the Office of Student Affairs.
-It lasts two days for first-year students and one day for transfer students.
-See the NSCPP website for a detailed schedule.
+Orientation is organized by the New Student & Family Programs (NSFP) within the Division of Student Affairs.
+It lasts one and a half days for first-year students and one day for transfer students.
+See the NSFP website for a detailed schedule.

 Once at Orientation, students meet with an advisor from the AAP to go over their schedules and finalize their registration plans.
-Students also receive their laptop computers, attend seminars on leadership and learning opportunities, and participate in activities fairs and social events.
-The NSCPP provides a checklist for first-year students as they navigate their first few weeks and months on campus.
+Students also receive their laptop computers, attend seminars on leadership and learning opportunities, and participate in information fairs and community-building events.
+NSFP and Admissions share a new student checklist that helps new, first-year students complete tasks that help them start off well at UNC.
 Orientation programs for students’ families are offered as well.

-Student-athletes attending Orientation, meet with academic counselors from the Academic Support Program for Student-Athletes (ASPSA) on the morning of Day 2 during the interest sessions.
+Student-athletes attending Orientation, meet with academic counselors from the Academic Support Program for Student-Athletes (ASPSA) on the afternoon of Day 1 during the interest sessions.
 All student-athletes attend a brief presentation and then meet individually or in small groups with their ASPSA academic counselors.

 4.1 Orientation Groups